vuitv/flutter-version-action/README.md

 The actions outputs the following:

-- `flutter-version`: The Flutter SDK version.
+- `version`: The Flutter SDK version.